MJMcGuffin/muqcs.js/README.md

-Unlike other javascript quantum circuit simulators, Muqcs implements partial trace and can compute arbitrary reduced density matrices, from which several statistics can be computed: the phase, probability, purity, linear entropy, and von Neumann entropy (to quantify mixedness), and Bloch sphere coordinates of individual qubits;
+Unlike other javascript quantum circuit simulators, Muqcs implements partial trace and can compute arbitrary reduced density matrices, from which several statistics can be computed: the phase, probability, purity, linear entropy, von Neumann entropy (to quantify mixedness), and Bloch sphere coordinates of individual qubits;
 the concurrence (to quantify entanglement), correlation, purity, and von Neumann entropy of pairs of qubits;
 and the stabilizer Rényi entropy (to quantify magic) of a set of qubits.